RussAbbott/SEND_MORE_MONEY/README.md

 ```

-The initial propagation finds values for problem variables `O=0`, `M=1`, and `S=9`, and for the two carry variables `C3=0` and `C4=1`.
+The initial propagation finds values for problem variables `O=0`, `M=1`, and `S=9`, and for the three carry variables `C3=0`,  `C4=1`, and `C5=0`. (`C5` is the carry-out variables from the left-most column.
+The system is able to derive its value.)

-The search selects E as the first variable for which to try trial values.
+The search selects `E` as the first variable for which to try trial values.
 Since 0 and 1 are taken, the search tries `E=2`, `E=3`, and `E=4`.
-Each of these are found to be incompatible with the problem specificatnoi.
+Each of these are found to be incompatible with the problem specification.
 When the search tries `E=5`, it is able to solve the entire problem.

-So given the power of the arithmetic propagator, only four search steps were needed to solve the problem
+In other words, given the power of the arithmetic propagator, only four search steps are needed to solve the problem.